square/microsite/_pages/mobile-interview-project.md

 # Hello!

-*This document outlines the info and guidelines you’ll need to complete Square’s mobile take home question: an employee directory app.
-You’ll have a week to complete the question – the actual engineering work should take about 2-4 hours, and you can split this across the week however you see fit (all at once, over a few days, etc).
-If you have any questions during the process, you can post comments on this doc and we’ll get back to you ASAP.
+*This site outlines the info and guidelines you’ll need to complete Square’s Mobile Take-Home Project: An Employee Directory App.
+You’ll have a week to complete the question – the actual engineering work should take about 3-4 hours, and you can split this across the week however you see fit (all at once, over a few days, etc).
+If you have any questions during the process please share them with your recruiting contact and we’ll get back to you ASAP.
 Good luck!*

 # Overview
 Build an employee directory app that shows a list of employees parsed from the provided JSON endpoint.